 - Rectal cancer; and

-Why does misdiagnosis occur?
+Why does failure to diagnose occur?

 There are numerous reasons for a misdiagnosis, including the following situations: